End of Year Membership Discount

 Roxanne Beebe's donation to the Links Project is a sterling silver bat with integrated loops at the wing ends.
 The patination on the bat helps emphasize it's features.

-Metal artist Roxanne Beebe donated this silver bat link to the Links Project
+Metal artist Roxanne Beebe donated this silver bat link to the Links Project in 2023

 Jewelry artist Susan Shallenberger donated this enameled link with a centerpiece featuring a bee flowers and the sun.
 The link will be attached to the Links Project in it's 3rd case; which is new as of 202308.